Phoenix (mythology): Depictions

 According to the Catalogue of the Greek Coins in the British Museum, the "Numidian crane" represents the phoenix on the coinage of Antoninus Pius.

 According to Harris Rackham, Pliny the Elder's description of a phoenix in Natural History "tallies fairly closely with the golden pheasant of the Far East".

-The phoenix is often depicted in ancient and medieval literature and medieval art endowed with a halo, emphasizing the bird's connection with the Sun.
+The phoenix is often depicted in ancient and medieval literature and medieval art endowed with a halo, emphasising the bird's connection with the Sun.
 The earliest recorded images of the phoenix feature nimbuses that often have seven rays, like Helios (the Greek personification of the Sun).
 Pliny the Elder also describes the bird as having a crest of feathers on its head, and Ezekiel the Dramatist compared it to a rooster.

-The phoenix came to be associated with specific colors over time.
-Although the phoenix was generally believed to be colorful and vibrant, sources provide no clear consensus about its exact coloration.
+The phoenix came to be associated with specific colours over time.
+Although the phoenix was generally believed to be colourful and vibrant, sources provide no clear consensus about its exact colouration.
 Tacitus says that its color made it stand out from all other birds.
-Some said that the bird had peacock-like coloring, and Herodotus's claim of the Phoenix being red and yellow is popular in many versions of the story on record.
+Some said that the bird had peacock-like colouring, and Herodotus's claim of the Phoenix being red and yellow is popular in many versions of the story on record.
 Ezekiel the Tragedian declared that the phoenix had red legs and striking yellow eyes, but Lactantius said that its eyes were blue like sapphires and that its legs were covered in yellow-gold scales with rose-colored talons.

 Herodotus, Pliny, Solinus, and Philostratus describe the phoenix as similar in size to an eagle, but Lactantius and Ezekiel the Dramatist both claim that the phoenix was larger, with Lactantius declaring that it was even larger than an ostrich.